tfjoek/class-of-09-scene-generator/README.md

 - **The site does NOT support mobile devices** and is not responsive.
 - If you're using a **smaller screen (like a laptop)** and things look messed up, try **zooming in/out** to fix resolution/stretching issues.
 - **This tool is incomplete** and missing a lot of features.
-- This is not my number one priority so don't expect frequent updates (stupid ass studies)
+- This is not my number one priority so don't expect frequent updates (stupid ass studies).

 ---